eanderson-ei/utilization-tracker-2/README.md

 2. Activate conda environment `conda activate utilization-report-2`

-3. Run compile_hours_working.py.
+3. Run `scripts/compile_hours_working.py`.

 4. Check CLI for warnings

-   1. If a new employee was added, copy `passwords.json` into the Environment Variables Config at heroku for this app
+   1. If a new employee was added,

+      1. copy `passwords.json` into the Environment Variables Config at heroku for this app

+      2. commit the updated `usernames.json` file to git and heroku

+         ```bash
+         git pull
+         git add compnents/usernames.json
+         git commit -m "add new user"
+         git push origin master
+         git push heroku master
+         ```

    2. If a project was billed against but is not in the projects table on Deltek, a CSV will be saved out to `data/` showing which entries were missed.
 Manually add this project to the code (where Chad's project was added)

 5. Restart the app (to load changes to the Google Sheet)